-Graduate students who fail to take courses or otherwise to pursue their graduate education (for example, as a transient student at another college/university) for a period exceeding two calendar years will automatically be retired from the active files of the Graduate Office.
-Reapplication as a new student for admission will be required to reactivate the student's records.
+Graduate students who fail to take courses or otherwise to pursue their graduate education (for example, as a transient student at another college/university) for a period exceeding two calendar years will automatically be retired from the active files of the Registrar's Office.
+Reapplication for admission will be required to reactivate the student's records.